Olegreg762/FintechBootcamp/pandas_homework/Instructions/Starter_Code/Readme.md

-This is code using the Pandas library that analyzes stock prices from csv files.
+This is code that uses the Pandas library to analyzes stock prices from csv files.<br>
 The analysis that is provied by this code can help determine if a stock or combination of stocks is a profitiable investment over time.

 ---